Formation of clusters and coarsening in weakly interacting diffusions: The reduced model: Coalescing heavy Brownian motions with mass exchange

 \subsection{Limitations of the reduced model\texorpdfstring{~\eqref{eq:joint-model}}{}}

-Observe that the model is only a valid approximate description of the PDE with a multi-clustered initial state if $X^{(j+1)}-X^{(j)} \gg \ell s_w$, that is, the initial centers of the clusters are sufficiently far apart, since otherwise deterministic merging phenomena.
+Observe that the model is only a valid approximate description of the PDE with a multi-clustered initial state if $X^{(j+1)}-X^{(j)} \gg \ell s_w$, that is, the initial centres of the clusters are sufficiently far apart, since otherwise deterministic merging phenomena may occur.

 Moreover, the model~\eqref{eq:joint-model:m} is in general not a good approximation of the dissolution of clusters.
 Once one of the clusters has a mass smaller than the critical mass $\mcrit$ (see~\cref{sec:critical-mass}), then the dynamics of the particles of this cluster are not described by the Ornstein--Uhlenbeck approximation from~\cite{GarnierEtAl2017} and the cluster shape is in general not well approximated by~\eqref{eq:multi-cluster-state}.
-Moreover, in this situation, not only the behavior of $w$ around zero but its general shape determines the behavior and the exact evolution of mass.
+Moreover, in this situation, not only the behaviour of $w$ around zero but its general shape determines the behaviour and the exact evolution of mass.
 In particular, the description of the ODE~\eqref{eq:joint-model:m} is in general only valid until the first dissolution of a cluster.